Platoniq/platoniq.net/_members/en/eva-frade.md

   path: /media/members/ef.jpg
   alt: Eva Frade
 position: Lawyer and technical secretary
-description: >-
-  Manages projects and co-manages Goteo.org.

-  She also dares to facilitate groups when talking about the future of democracy.

-  An activist and politician by nature, she works in the administration of the foundation and its institutional representation.
+description: I am a lawyer deeply involved in digital culture, social finance and participatory democracy.
+I coordinate Goteo.org, I am financial controller and Technical Secretary of the Platoniq Foundation.
+I also facilitate groups when talking about the future (especially if it is democratic).
+Activist by nature, with institutional, legal and political background, always weaving between numbers, people and new ways of doing things.
 email: evafrade[at]platoniq.net
 ---